 Listening is the most important of the four types of interpersonal communication.

-Listening well is something that can get you far in life - it helps you learn, it fosters relationships, it helps you solve problems faster - but it’s not always recognised as a skill to cultivate.
-And members not learning to listen means that team dynamics can really suffer.
+But listening well is something that can get you far in life - it helps you learn, it fosters relationships, it helps you solve problems faster - but it’s not always recognised as a skill that's worth cultivating.
+And members neglecting to listen properly means that team dynamics can really suffer.

 “The shift response directs attention away from the speaker and toward the respondent.
 The support response… encourages elaboration from the speaker to help the respondent gain greater understanding.”